How many of us have practiced suture removal in occupational or physical therapy school?? NOT I!!

 The most common types of suture techniques you will see in the hand therapy setting is the interrupted suture techniques followed by the continuous sutures.

 After a stitch is made the material is cut and tied together.
 After this another stitch is placed and again cut and tied together, this step is typically repeated until the wound is closed.
-This technique usually takes a little longer than the continuous suture technique.
+This technique usually takes a little longer than the continuous suture removal technique.

 A series of stitches that use one single strand.
 This allows the tension to be distributed evenly.
 These are typically very easy to remove and can be placed quickly.